ontodev/robot/docs/template.md

 An IRI cannot be created from the provided ID.
 This is most likely because the ID is not formatted properly, as an IRI or a CURIE.

-### Parse Error

-The content of a class expression cell (`C`) was not able to be parsed by OWLAPI.
-Check the formatting of the cell and the template string to ensure you are using valid CURIEs and/or IRIs.

 ### Property Type Error

 The valid `PROPERTY_TYPE` values are: `subproperty`, `equivalent`, `disjoint`, and (for object properties only) `inverse`.

+### Row Parse Error

+At least one row in the template could not be parsed.
+Specific errors are logged to STDERR and can be used to identify the cause.
+If you wish to ignore errors and generate an ontology from template anyway, use `--force true`.
+Be aware that axioms may be missing.

 ### Template File Error